flipt-io/flipt/docs/index.md

 Flipt is a single, self contained binary that you run on your own servers or cloud infrastructure.
 There are a multitude of benefits to running Flipt yourself, including:

-* **Security**.
+* **Security** - HTTPS Support.
 No Flipt data leaves your servers and you don't have to open your systems to the outside world to communicate with Flipt.
 It all runs within your existing infrastructure.
-* **Speed**.
-Since Flipt is co-located with your existing services, you do not have to communicate across the internet to another application running on the other side of the world which can add excessive latency and slow down your applications.
+* **Speed** - Since Flipt is co-located with your existing services, you do not have to communicate across the internet to another application running on the other side of the world which can add excessive latency and slow down your applications.
-* **Simplicity** Flipt is a single binary with no external dependencies by default.
+* **Simplicity** - Flipt is a single binary with no external dependencies by default.
+* **Privacy** - No telemetry data is collected or sent by Flipt.
+Ever.

 ## What's Next